ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 target/release/hexocat-bot
 ```

-> Unfortunately, we can't use the Rocket's [request guards](https://rocket.rs/guide/requests/#request-guards).
-Primarily because request guards are working only with HTTP headers, while Slack is sending token within HTTP body.
+> Unfortunately, we can't use Rocket's [request guards](https://rocket.rs/guide/requests/#request-guards).
+Primarily because request guards are working only with the HTTP headers, while Slack is sending token within HTTP body only.

 ## Using ngrok for development
 If we want to try out our bot through Slack, we first have to expose it to the internet.
 There is a great tool for this - [ngrok](https://ngrok.com/).
 All we have to do is to run the bot and point ngrok to the port it is running on: